Lejla Basic

-Lejla Basic (born 3 October 1994) is a Swedish football midfielder who played for KIF Örebro DFF.
+Lejla Bašić (born 3 October 1994) is a Swedish football midfielder who played for KIF Örebro DFF.

 Career

 Basic began her career with KIF Örebro in 2013.
 She helped lead the club to promotion during the 2018 season.

 Basic made one appearance for the Bosnia and Herzegovina women's national football team, a 1–2 defeat to Croatia in a friendly on 9 June 2017.